AI-for-Education/fabdata-llm/README.md

         )
         ```
         NOTE: This feature is not supported for Anthropic models, as they only accept a single system message.
 Setting any `Sys_Msg` key other than `0` will cause a `ValueError` at chat time with Anthropic callers
 - You want to easily write new tools with code and definition schema all encapsulated in a single object, and call logic (including parallel calls and chaining of sequential calls) and parameter validation all handled automatically during chat.

+    One of the major inconveniences with writing tools is that the tool definition schemas and the actual functions that they call aren't connected to each other in any way.
+The `Tool` class in FabData-LLM brings the two things together in a single object.
+Tool description schemas are automatically generated from the parameters according to different formats (currently only supports OpenAI's and Anthropic's formats), and function execution is wrapped in parameter validation steps.
+This makes debugging easier as you can more easily identify formatting errors in tool call instructions returned by LLMs.

+    The `ToolUsePlugin` class lets you connect a tool or set of tools to a `ChatController` object.
+It automatically handles all of the logic of passing tool definition schemas, intercepting tool call instructions, executing tool calls, and communicating the results back to the LLM.
+Parallel tool calls and sequential tool calls are also handled automatically.
+It currently supports all tool-enambled models from OpenAI and Anthropic (`gpt-3.5-turbo-1106`, `gpt-3.5-turbo-0125`, `gpt-4-1106-preview`, `gpt-4-0125-preview`, `gpt-4-turbo-2024-04-09`, `gpt-4o-2024-05-13`, `claude-3-opus-20240229`, `claude-3-sonnet-20240229`, `claude-3-haiku-20240307`).
+Any custom models from the OpenAI or Anthropic families that are known to support tool use can be used if set with the parameter `Tool_Use: True` in the model config file.

     ```python
     from fdllm import get_caller